etsh/groupable/README.md

 ```

 ## To Do
-- Sort out get members by type for a given group.
+- Fix the method for getting group members by group role type.
-- Add named groups (rather than having to use the FCCN)
+- Add named groups so that group categories have human readable names.